 Small Group Gatherings

 The First UU Church of WV has a discussion group that normally meets at 9:15 am on the second and fourth Sundays.
-(Zoom meetings during our altered times is meeting at 11:00 am on Tuesdays that follow the second and four Sundays of a month.)
 The meetings are open to all who wish to attend.
 To attend, please contact George Crofts at (919) 397-5143 or by email at email@example.com for Zoom Meeting Id.

 Discussions during the group's existence have included topics in religion, philosophy, society, economics, and science—Earth Day and ecology are examples of the latter.
 A common approach is for an individual to propose a topic, share a link to a background article, and lead the discussion when that topic is discussed.
 Frequent attenders consider the meetings religious education even with the wide range of topics.